Carolyn Bessette Kennedy: Marriage

-According to some reports published after their deaths, the Kennedys were experiencing marital problems and contemplating divorce in the months preceding their deaths.
-The couple had various disagreements, including her refusal to start a family, John's work on the George magazine, where she felt forsaken, and her dislike of John's publishing partner Michael Berman.
-According to Vanity Fair, Bessette-Kennedy's "insecurity fueled a need to control and manipulate; her frequent use of cocaine made her paranoid".
-Moreover, Bessette-Kennedy was jealous of and barely on speaking terms with her sister-in-law Caroline Kennedy, who reportedly criticized the bride for being late to her own wedding and wearing heels on the beach.
+According to some reports published posthumously, the Kennedys were experiencing marital problems and contemplating divorce in the months preceding their deaths.
+The couple had various disagreements, including her refusal to start a family, John's work on the George magazine, where she felt ignored, and her dislike of John's publishing partner Michael Berman.
+According to author Edward Klein, Bessette Kennedy's "insecurity fueled a need to control and manipulate; her frequent use of cocaine made her paranoid".
+Moreover, she was jealous of and barely on speaking terms with her sister-in-law Caroline Kennedy, who reportedly criticized the bride for being late to her own wedding and wearing heels on the beach.

 However, close friends reject the divorce claims.
-Robert Littell, who spent the weekend with John and Carolyn a week before their deaths, also rejected the allegation that the couple were living apart at the time of their deaths.
+Robert Littell, who spent a weekend with the couple a week before the accident, also rejected an allegation that they were living apart at the time of their deaths.

-In his book, The Kennedy Curse: Why Tragedy Has Haunted America's First Family for 150 Years, author Edward Klein claimed that the couple's problems reportedly stemmed from Bessette-Kennedy's difficulty dealing with the media attention surrounding her and the marriage, accusations of infidelity, disagreements about having children, and Bessette-Kennedy's alleged cocaine use.
-Although Klein is the author of several Kennedy books, John Kennedy Jr. said, when speaking of Klein, "he is a guy who had lunch with my mother twenty years ago and has been dining out on it ever since."
-Friends of the couple, including John Perry Barlow and Christiane Amanpour, said that Bessette-Kennedy and Kennedy fought on occasion and that Bessette-Kennedy had trouble adjusting to the intense media coverage, but denied that she used drugs or that the couple was planning to divorce.
+In his book, The Kennedy Curse: Why Tragedy Has Haunted America's First Family for 150 Years, Klein claimed that the couple's problems reportedly stemmed from Bessette Kennedy's difficulty dealing with the media attention surrounding her and the marriage, accusations of infidelity, disagreements about having children, and her alleged cocaine use.
+Although Klein is the author of several Kennedy books, according to Rosemary Terenzio's book Fairy Tale Interrupted, John Kennedy Jr. himself said of Klein, "he is a guy who had lunch with my mother twenty years ago and has been dining out on it ever since."
+Friends of the couple, including John Perry Barlow and Christiane Amanpour, said that the Kennedys fought on occasion and that Bessette Kennedy had trouble adjusting to the intense media coverage, but denied that she used drugs or that the couple was planning to divorce.
 The couple began seeing a marriage counselor in March 1999 and sought counseling from Cardinal John O'Connor in the summer of 1999.